Controlling Osteoarthritis in Our PetsLast updated: August 2, 2016

 Osteoarthritis is the most common problem treated with pain medication.
 Dogs slow with age, but should still be active and happy to do normal activity.
 When your dog is reluctant to move, degenerative joint disease is the likely cause.

 Managing joint pain is a step-by-step process - it's not black and white like some diseases.
 This process is important because as we increase the drugs in the system, we also increase the side effects.
 With early intervention and using the easiest drug on the body we can prevent side effects such as ulcers, kidney damage, and heart damage.
-Even dogs on pain meds find help at lower doses with Doc Roy's® joint support.
+Even dogs on pain meds find help at lower doses using a joint support such as Doc Roy's® Aches Away.

 Arthritis in the joint is like sand in your car's transmission.
 It grinds and it causes damage.
 The process has three stages, but most do not seek veterinary care until the cartilage is damaged or gone and the condition is quite advanced.
 At this stage we are trying to keep the dog functional and control the pain.
 If we recognize joint issues early, change our strategy, and start treatment with the middle age dog (four to five years in large breeds), we can stop the process before there is bone grinding on bone and permanent damage in the joints.

 Early Clinical SignsWhen your dog gets up and begins to walk like your grandpa; it's time to start joint protecting treatment!